 Creative Yoga Games For Kids

+Developing creative yoga games for kids can be challenging.
 It’s well known that keeping a child active is a vitally important part of their health.
 Developing an active lifestyle early in childhood can make it easier for them to form active habits in adulthood.
-In a country where physical activity is decreasing, and chronic illnesses such as anxiety, depression and obesity are increasing, it is more important than ever to help our little ones start their journey to wellness early.
+In a country where physical activity is decreasing, and chronic illnesses such as anxiety, depression, and obesity are increasing, it is more important than ever to help our little ones start their journey to wellness early.
 I would like to share with you how you can do this with Yoga designed for children.

 This is true for all Yoga students, young and old.
 Just like adults, children need ways to get active and healthy.
 For children though, it really helps their motivation if these ways are fun and engaging.
 Some kiddos even ASK for exercise through hyper behaviors.
 Constant expression of these behaviors can be labeled in many ways, and are often considered behavioral “problems” or disorders.